Dahlkar/warren/README.md

 A async microservice framework for Python.
 Inspired by [FastAPI](https://github.com/tiangolo/fastapi) and [Nameko](https://github.com/nameko/nameko).
 It uses the [uvloop](https://github.com/MagicStack/uvloop) event loop instead of the default python asyncio loop.

+> Disclaimer: This project is NOT production ready.

 ## Requirements

 Python 3.10+